pstlo/Navigator/readme.md

 To get started, either download, extract, and run the latest release above, or run it directly from the source code

 Created by Mike Pistolesi \
-with art by Collin Guetta & music by Dylan KZ
+with art by Collin Guetta & music by "Glitpow" \
 Subject to change without notice.